f3d-app/f3d/doc/libf3d/01-OVERVIEW.md

 It's also possible to visualize your meshes directly from memory without copy, by deriving the `mesh_view` class, making visualization with libf3d fast and with limited additional memory overhead.
 It supports any polygonal meshes, with animation and scalar values on points or faces.
+An example can be found in `examples/libf3d/cpp/in-situ` folder.

 ```cpp
 #include <f3d/engine.h>